apache/hadoop/hadoop-hdds/docs/content/_index.md

 >}}), [S3 protocol support] ({{< ref "S3.md" >}}), and a [command line interface]
 ({{< ref "shell/_index.md" >}})  which makes it easy to use Ozone.

-Ozone consists of volumes, buckets, and Keys:
+Ozone consists of volumes, buckets, and keys:

 * Volumes are similar to user accounts.
 Only administrators can create or delete volumes.
 * Buckets are similar to directories.
 A bucket can contain any number of keys, but buckets cannot contain other buckets.
 * Keys are similar to files.
-A bucket can contain any number of keys.

  <a href="{{< ref "start/_index.md" >}}"> <button type="button"
  class="btn  btn-success btn-lg">Next >></button>